-- 2. Simulation Speed: This option allows you to speed up or slow down the simulation by entering the numerical value in milliseconds. - 3.
-Modifier Degradation: When checked, perform more realistic simulation by allowing the input concentrations to degrade over time. - 4.
+- 2. Modifier Degradation: When checked, perform more realistic simulation by allowing the input concentrations to degrade over time. - 3.
 Simulate SBML Event: When checked, simulate the events described in SBML file.

 Tip - The triggering time and the assignment value of SBML events can be changed during run time until the time of event occurs.
 For example, if the triggering time of event is 1000 time units, the trigger time and the assignment value can be changed before 1000 time units has lapsed.